Vylpes/vylbot-core/docs/index.md

 > **Note:** You can set more than one role to be required by setting `super.roles` again.

+5. If you want the command to only be ran by specific users, set their ID in `super.users`

+> **Note:** You can set more than one user to be required by settubg `super.users` again.

-5. If you want the command to require a variable in the config, set the name in `super.requiredConfigs`
+6. If you want the command to require a variable in the config, set the name in `super.requiredConfigs`

 > **Note:** You can set more than one role to be required by setting `super.requiredConfigs` again.

-6. Create a method using the name you set in `super(run)`, with the `context` as its parameter.
+7. Create a method using the name you set in `super(run)`, with the `context` as its parameter.

 The `context` parameter will be a JSON object of: